Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/index.md

 ---
 title: 'Sitecore Accelerate for XM Cloud'
-description: 'This Cookbook provides a set of recipes to help implementing XM Cloud'
+description: 'This Cookbook provides a set of recipes to help implementing XM Cloud through setup, configuration and implemenation.'
 area: ['accelerate']
 hasSubPageNav: true
 hasInPageNav: true
 ---

 ## Welcome to Sitecore Accelerate Cookbook for XM Cloud

-We are thrilled to announce the launch of our highly anticipated Sitecore Accelerate Cookbook for XM Cloud! 🚀
+We are thrilled to announce the launch of our highly anticipated Sitecore Accelerate Cookbook for XM Cloud!

-Sitecore Accelerate is a dedicated program to help Sitecore customers transition their existing PaaS CMS to our next-gen CMS through XM Cloud.

-The Accelerate cookbook provides a set of recipes to guide the implementation team through an XM Cloud set-up, configuraiton and implementation, covering both technical and business aspects.
+Sitecore Accelerate Cookbook provides a set of recipes to guide the Implementation team through an XM Cloud set-up, configuration and implementation, covering both technical and business aspects.

-> NOTE: This cookbook is a work in progress.
+> The Accelerator Cookbook is an evolving guide designed to support your journey with Sitecore.
+Consider it a work in progress—your go-to for continuous learning and development in the ever-changing landscape of digital experience platforms.
+Stay tuned for ongoing updates as we grow this resource with you in mind!